wes648/Westerfit.jl/README.md

 **RUNmode** (ESF::String): Dictates how the program is run by finding characters in string.
 E calculates & prints energy levels, S calculates & prints transitions, and F performs the optimization.
 ES will run through the same calculations as S but without printing energy levels.
 The Fit will run first and then put the new parameters into the ES calculation.

+**overwrite** (true::Bool): Whether or not to overwrite the input file with the new values from the fit.
+Regardless, the input file will be copied to a back up.

 **S** (0::Float64): Spin value of the internal spin source.
 This can be either electron or nuclear spin

 **NFOLD** (0::Int): Symmetry-fold of the internal rotor.
 0 disables most of the torsional code (I think)